dec591nyc/LS2TC/README.md

 # LS2TC
-This is a spectral to color temperature project and could be converted to CMYK colors by JPanel.
+This is a project for spectrum to color temperature and could be converted to CMYK colors by JPanel.